 This is what may happen during the surgery:

-After your surgery, you will be taken to the recovery room to be observed while you recover from the anesthesia.
+After surgery, you will be taken to the recovery room to be watched as you recover from the anesthesia.
 Most people stay in the hospital for a few days.
 During your hospital stay this is what may happen:

 Once you go home, it’s important to follow all of your surgeon's instructions and keep your follow-up appointments.
 Take any medications as directed.
 Some pain during early recovery is normal.
 Ask your surgeon what medications to take for pain.